 Rejuvenating your frame of mind is just as important as sprucing up your home and garden.
 After months of being indoors, get out for some fresh air and activity, and explore your surroundings.
 If you are in the Greater Boston area, spend some time getting to know the Charles River Basin.
 The Charles River offers many fun springtime activities to stretch your muscles and get your endorphins flowing.
 If you aren’t near the Charles, visit the Department of Conservation and Recreation to find a state park near you!

-Tags: Boston, charles, charles river, cleaning, compost, composting, donation, eco-friendly, energy, energy efficient, fun, garden, gardening, green, home composting, home improvement, homeowners, Massachusetts, mind, planting, recycling, spring
+Tags: Boston, charles, charles river, cleaning, compost, composting, donation, eco-friendly, energy, energy efficient, fun, garden, gardening, green, home composting, home improvement, homeowners, mind, planting, recycling, spring